Money on Our Minds: How to Help Patrons Make Financial Choices

 Enroll in the webinar Libraries Help Patrons Become Financially Empowered Consumers today.

 WebJunction Webinar with CFPB

-Join Ken McDonnell on February 14 for the free WebJunction webinar Libraries Help Patrons Become Financially Empowered Consumers.
+Join Ken McDonnell in the recording of a free WebJunction webinar Libraries Help Patrons Become Financially Empowered Consumers.
 During the webinar, learn more about resources for libraries from the CFPB and hear from two Oregon librarians, Meg Spencer, of the Siuslaw Public Library District and Thea Hart, of the Springfield Public Library, who are providing financial literacy services and connecting with local partners to host programs, informing and empowering consumers in their communities.